D3-J2GWK/D3/README.md

   * Paul MacGregors: [Home Page]( http://p--m.co/ )

 ##Demo
-D3 is very frequently used in conjunction with the <svg> (scalable vector graphics) HTML tag, and it will also be used for the purpose of this tutorial.
-There is a “height" and "width" attibute for the svg tag that define the dimensions of the element.
-Within the <svg> tags, we will be placing <circle> tags, which creates a circle svg. <circle> tags have “cx” and “cy” attributes, that determine the coordinates for the center of the circle graphics in relation to the top left of the svg element.
-There is also a “r” attribute for radius, and “fill” will determine the color within the borders of the graphic.
+D3 is very frequently used in conjunction with the <svg> tag and is used to create scalable vector graph images and contains many of the same properties used for the <canvas> tab.
+There is a “height" and "width" attibute that define the dimensions of the element and within the <svg> tags we will be placing one or more <circle> tags, to generalte circles.
+Circle require the “cx”,“cy” and "r" attributes, that determine the coordinates for the center of the circle graphics in relation to the top left of the svg element, the radius for it's size and “fill” to colorize the the graphic.

 ```javascript
 <svg width="720" height="720">